The Conservative and Unionist Agents' Benevolent Association

 Overview

-The Conservative Agents' Charity (formerly the Conservative Agents' Benevolent Association until 2025) was founded in 1892 by R.W.E.
+The Conservative Agents' Charity (also known as The Conservative and Unionist Agents' Benevolent Association) was founded in 1892 by R.W.E.
 Middleton, the then Principal Agent for the Conservative Party.
 It is a registered charity (number 216438) that has been operating for over 130 years, providing financial assistance to serving and retired Conservative Party agents and their dependants.

 The charity is entirely independent from the Conservative Party and operates as a stand-alone benevolent organisation.
-It has current expenditure of approximately £241,000 annually, primarily funded through investment reserves rather than regular income.
+The charity has annual expenditure of approximately £241,000, primarily funded through investment reserves rather than regular income.
 The charity is governed by 8 trustees and supported by 12 volunteers, including a network of “visiting agents” located across the country who visit beneficiaries and new applicants.

 The charity's mission is to provide assistance through donations, grants, or other means to deserving persons who hold or formerly held office as qualified Conservative Party Agents and their dependants.